 Surveying Safely in England this Lockdown

-Both the safety of our customers & assessors, and proactiveness to help minimise the spread of COVID-19 is of great importance for us here at Easy EPC, so in light of the news of the new lockdown coming into place in England on 5th November 2020 we have created some guidance for attending a survey safely during the next lock down, based on advice provided by the Government.
-If you are an assessor and would like to find out how to survey properties safely then click here to access our Surveying Safely in England this Lockdown page.
+Both the safety of our assessors & customers, and proactiveness to help minimise the spread of COVID-19 is of great importance for us here at Easy EPC, so in light of the news of the lockdown coming into place in England on 5th November 2020 we have created some guidance for surveying safely during the lockdown, based on advice provided by the Government.
+If you are not an assessor and would like to find out how to attend a property survey safely then click here to access our Attending a Survey Safely in England this Lockdown page.

 First, here’s what we know:Robert Jenrick (the Secretary of State for Housing, Communities, and Local Government) has tweeted an update for how the housing market can operate during the lockdown stating:

 Housing market update ahead of Thursday’s measures:— Robert Jenrick (@RobertJenrick) November 1, 2020

 🏡 Renters & homeowners will be able to move

 📦 Removal firms and estate agents can operate